Getting Away with Murder: The True Story of the Emmett Till Case: Synopsis

 In August 1955 in Mississippi, Emmett Till, an African-American teenager from Chicago, was visiting his family in the South.
 After reportedly making advances at a married, white woman at a store while with his friends, Till was abducted by white men and brutally murdered.
 After a brief trial, the men were acquitted.
 They later confessed to the crime with impunity because they could not be tried twice for the same crime.
 The murder of Till caused outrage and ignited the Civil Rights Movement in the United States.

 Publication

 Author Chris Crowe became acquainted with the story of Emmett Till while researching for his book Presenting Mildred D. Taylor.
 One of Taylor's essays mentioned the Till murder which interested Crowe.
 Crowe researched the Till case after he finished the Taylor book and interviewed Till's mother over the telephone for some of the information in the book.
 The book was published in 2003 by Dial Books for Young Readers.
 The book contains original case material and over 40 contextual photographs as well as direct quotations from historical news articles and first-person accounts.
-However, it was revised and updated in 2018 with new information that was not available at the time of original publication.
+It was revised and updated in 2018 with new information that was not available at the time of original publication.